whitneylosinski/Pewlett_Hackard_Analysis/README.md

 Using the results of the analysis, the two questions the analysis was seeking to answer can easily be found.
  - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
- 	- The number of roles to be filled is found by adding the number of retirees from each department in the `retiring_titles` table shown below.
+ 	- The number of roles to be filled is found by adding the number of retirees from each department in the `retiring_titles` table.
 The total number of roles, based on the original script (the challenge requirements) to be filled is 90,398 positions across 7 different titles.
-Using the revised script, the data shows there are 72,458 positions to be filled across 7 different titles.
+Using the revised script (filtered to currently employed), the data shows there are 72,458 positions to be filled across 7 different titles.

  - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
  	- The nubmer of employees listed in the `mentorship_eligibilty` table is 1,549.
 With over 70,000 qualified, retirement-ready employees and only 1,500 employees eligible for the mentorship program, Pewlett Hackard will have more than enough employees to mentor the next generation.